DEVP1209/DockerCompose-MERN/README.md

     mongo-data:
         driver: local
     ```
+        The docker-compose.yml file orchestrates the containers for the entire project.
+It defines three services: react-app, api-server, and mongo.
+Each service specifies its image, exposed ports, and network configuration.
+Additionally, it sets up a custom network named mern-app to facilitate communication between containers.
+A volume named mongo-data is used to persist MongoDB data.
     <b>Explanation</b>
   - **version**: Specifies the version of Docker Compose being used (version 3 in this case).